 According to the National Cancer Institute, of all women born in the US, 12.4% will develop breast cancer at some point during their lives.
 In women aged 40 years, 1.47% (or 1 out of every 68) will develop breast cancer before they turn 50.
 Another study tells us that breast cancer is the most common cancer type in the US and that one out of every four patients is afflicted with this disease before the age of 50.
 While the prognosis of breast cancer of those diagnosed before the age of 50 has been improving, these patients have increased mortality for decades after diagnosis.
 Additionally, data showed prognosis to be better among those patients diagnosed in their fifth decade of life.
 Breast cancer deaths have been decreasing since 1989 and the largest decrease was observed in women under the age of 50.
 This decrease is thought to be due to increased awareness, earlier detection through the screening, and improved treatment modalities.

 While government agencies are tasked with balancing benefits and risks for the greater good, the fact is that breast cancer screening has resulted in earlier breast cancer detection and decreased mortality, across all ages.
 Although the USPSTF claims the harm of breast cancer screening outweighs the benefits, especially in women aged 40-49 years, one has to keep in mind the “harm” that is being weighed.
 Is a breast biopsy done of a breast lump that was detected on BSE a harm if it turns out negative?
 Or is it just a necessary test to diagnose a clinical abnormality?
-While a woman is exposed to radiation through mammograms, there has been no reported diseases or deaths resulting from performing mammograms.
+While a woman is exposed to radiation through mammograms, there has been no reported diseases or deaths resulting from performing a mammogram.
 A test that is negative does not become unnecessary after the results are in.
 Would a woman rather be found to be free of breast cancer?
 Or would she rather be diagnosed ten years after she develops the disease?

 The government may be balancing millions of lives and three deaths among tens of thousands an acceptable rate, but in my practice I am responsible for every single life, one by one, that walks through my doors.
 As a family doctor with a special interest in women’s healthcare, I have diagnosed hundreds of cases of breast cancer.
 These patients come from all ages, all races and all socioeconomic statuses.
 My own experience is that I am now diagnosing more women at younger ages, in their 30s and 40s, for whatever reason.
 And if one of them has cancer, my job is to find it and get rid of it as soon as possible.
 As long as I continue to diagnosis breast cancer based on mammograms or breast exams, I will continue to do them.
 Yes, the guidelines look at evidence but they remain just that: guidelines.
-While the debate rages on, women stand to die.
+While the debate about mammograms rages on, women stand to die.
 We need clearer guidelines for both low and high risk women as well as men, who are also victims of breast cancer.

 About the Author